 Gogo Inc. is the world's leading provider of in-flight connectivity with the largest number of internet-connected aircraft in service, and a pioneer in wireless in-cabin digital entertainment solutions.
-We operate our business through our three operating segments: commercial aviation, or CA, and business aviation, or BA, and International.
+We operate our business through our two operating segments: commercial aviation, or CA, and business aviation, or BA.
 Our CA business provides "Gogo®" branded in-flight connectivity and wireless digital entertainment solutions to commercial airline passengers, using our nationwide network of cell towers and airborne equipment (the "ATG network"), and our exclusive nationwide air-to-ground ("ATG") spectrum.
 Our BA business sells equipment for in-flight telecommunications and provides in-flight internet connectivity and other voice and data communications products and services to the business aviation market.
-BA services include Gogo Biz, our in-flight broadband service that utilizes both our ATG network and our ATG spectrum, and satellite-based voice and data services through our strategic alliances with satellite companies.
-Our International business is in the start-up phase as we initiated our international expansion efforts in the first quarter of 2012.
-Through our International business, we intend to provide in-flight connectivity and wireless digital entertainment solutions to passengers flying on foreign-based commercial airlines and international routes of U.S.-based commercial airlines.
+BA services include Gogo Biz, our in-flight broadband service that utilizes both our ATG network and our ATG spectrum, and satellite-based voice and data services through our strategic alliance with Iridium.
 The following is a timeline of significant events in our company's history:

 - Our business aviation operations were formed in 1991 as Air-cell, Inc. for the purpose of providing in-flight telecommunication service to customers in the business aviation market. - In 1997, Aircell, Inc. (formerly Air-cell, Inc.) installed its first in-flight analog phone system and, in 2002, partnered with Iridium satellite to provide in-flight voice and data services to our business aviation customers. - In June 2006, our subsidiary AC BidCo LLC won and purchased an exclusive ten-year 3 MHz FCC license for ATG spectrum. - In January 2007, we acquired Aircell LLC (formerly Aircell, Inc.). - In January 2008, we completed construction of our initial nationwide ATG network. - In August 2008, we launched our Gogo service for commercial aircraft. - In June 2009, we began providing ATG service to our business aviation customers. - On December 31, 2009, we underwent a corporate restructuring whereby our predecessor company was converted from a limited liability company into a corporation (Aircell Holdings Inc.).
-As a result of the conversion, our capitalization structure changed as all outstanding convertible debt was converted into one of three classes of preferred stock. - On June 15, 2011, we officially changed our name from Aircell Holdings Inc. to Gogo Inc. - In the first quarter of 2012, we initiated our international expansion efforts.
+As a result of the conversion, our capitalization structure changed as all outstanding convertible debt was converted into one of three classes of preferred stock. - On June 15, 2011, we officially changed our name from Aircell Holdings Inc. to Gogo Inc.

-Consolidated revenue increased to \$160.2 million for the year ended December 31, 2011 as compared with \$94.7 million during the prior year and increased to \$54.3 million for the three month period ended March 31, 2012 as compared with \$34.5 million for the comparable prior year period.
-As of March 31, 2012, the CA segment had 1,494 commercial aircraft online to provide the Gogo service as compared with 1,087 as of March 31, 2011.
-As of March 31, 2012, the BA segment had 4,837 aircraft online with Iridium satellite communications systems and 1,027 Gogo Biz systems online as compared with 4,673 and 432 as of March 31, 2011, respectively.
-In addition, the BA segment has sold 179 Inmarsat SwiftBroadband systems to business aviation customers since 2009.
+Consolidated revenue increased to \$160.2 million for the year ended December 31, 2011 as compared with \$94.7 million during the prior year.
+As of December 31, 2011, the CA segment had 1,345 commercial aircraft online to provide the Gogo service as compared with 1,056 as of December 31, 2010.
+As of December 31, 2011, the BA segment had 4,733 aircraft online with Iridium satellite communications systems and 860 Gogo Biz systems online as compared with 4,553 and 318 as of December 31, 2010, respectively.
+In addition, the BA segment had sold more than 100 Inmarsat SwiftBroadband systems to business aviation customers as of December 31, 2011.